cdown/chrisdown.name/source/_posts/2014-01-06-trim-on-corsair-force-cssd-f120gb2.md

     0 6 1,15 * * root wiper.sh --commit --please-prematurely-wear-out-my-ssd [filesystem]

-The amusingly named "--please-prematurely-wear-out-my-ssd" is required to skip the prompt that usually appears when using --commit.
+The amusingly named `--please-prematurely-wear-out-my-ssd` is required to skip the prompt that usually appears when using `--commit`.
 I assume it exists to stop people from trimming with stupid frequency.

 [cforum]: http://forum.corsair.com/v3/showthread.php?t=88056